SURFnet/nonweb-demo/README.md

 ### History
 WebView is separated from any other application.
 No history, cookies are shared with the WebView.
 No data is saved once the WebView is destroyed.
 Every WebView starts with a clean state.

 Chrome custom tabs is part of Chrome, any active sessions or cookies are shared with the custom tabs mode.
 Any logins done in the custom tabs mode remain active in the Chrome browser.
-The developer can start Chrome custom tabs but can not stop it.

 # Oauth